cunybpl/nycet_pnp/src/content/guides/components/constant-speed-constant-volume-pump-motor.md

 {{< calculation_methodology calculation_methodology_id=4 >}}

-## Key Values Needed to Assess Constant-Speed Pump Flow
+## Key Values Needed to Assess Constant-speed Pump Flow

 Table 3 provides a summary of the values to measure to quantify the flow rate through a CSCV pump.